 Steam soothes the tissues of the nose and throat and to make steam inhalation even more effective, people can consider adding eucalyptus, which is an essential oil.
 The National Association for Holistic Aromatherapy suggest adding 3 to 7 drops of eucalyptus oil to boiling water and inhaling the steam through the nose.

+A range of eucalyptus oils is available for purchase online.
 People should close the eyes to avoid irritation.

 4. Blowing the nose correctly